*This article is written collaboratively by both Pamela and Rondall Reynoso. *

 -A good friend installed a tow package in our van to help us in our cross-country travels.
 After an order snafu with the wiring harness we originally ordered, the company gave us one for free.
 It arrived the day before the planned installation.

 -Rondall began the initial application process for his current position in January.
 He did the initial interviews (a phone interview and two less formal phone conversations) prior to becoming homeless.
-In mid-March, once we were in the temporary rental, he had a place from which to do a video interview which took place only a few days after moving in.
+In mid-March, once we were in the temporary rental, he had a place from which to do a video interview that took place only a few days after moving in.
 Weeks later, Rondall was offered and accepted the position.
 When Rondall inquired, his new employer increased their typical relocation package due to the distance we’d have to travel.
 It was increased just enough so that it entirely paid for our household goods to be transported to our new state.
 This was an amazing help!

 -Two months after Rondall was asked what he might want from his Dad’s house, and just weeks before we moved, Rondall received word he could pick up the furniture.
 The furniture turned out to be exactly what we needed and fits perfectly in our new house.
 God provided what we needed even before we knew we needed it and made sure it was given with just enough notice.

--Another friend, who lived more than two hours away travelled to us to help us move things from three storage units to our temporary house and into the moving trailer.
+-Another friend, who lived more than two hours away traveled to us to help us move things from three storage units to our temporary house and into the moving trailer.
 We were all SO exhausted and worn out by that point, it was an incredible blessing to borrow someone else’s strength and energy.

 -After we arrived in our new state, we providentially found a house in a very tight market in only two days, in an ideal location in relation to Rondall’s work.
 Our friends, once again, asked what we needed to make it through, including what might help organize the house which has very little storage in the living areas.
 Our friends provided such love and care in their gifts, gifts which helped begin our healing and began to smooth what had been a very rough road.
 They even encouraged us to forgo our reluctance to ask for anything other than prayers and good thoughts.